lifewinning/gitmaps-ttccamp/README.md

 ###4.
 Paste in your GeoJSON

 And now you should be able to see your own map!
+Hooray!